miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 {{</highlight>}}

 Writing your own shader just means modifying what code runs before OpenGL transforms to screen space.
-So we'll make our shader take things to the screen plane, calculate the offset to reach $D$ and $E$, and then return that as the position.
+So, we'll make our shader take things to the screen plane, calculate the offset to reach $D$ and $E$, and then return that as the position.

 {{<highlight glsl "lineNos=inline">}}